rahulroy5442/nxtwave/README.md

 In the project directory, you can run:
-##Step 1
+## Step 1

   ### `npm install`
   To install dependencies

-##Step 2
+## Step 2

   ### `npm start`
-  To start the application within local Server and open the port where it's running and got to /
+  To start the application within local Server and open the port where it's running and go to /

-##Or skip the step 2 and move to step 3(For production ready build with webpack)
+## Or skip the step 2 and move to step 3(For production ready build with webpack)

-##Step3
+## Step3
 ### `npm run ProdBuild`
   This step will build a production Ready application and store it's data in ###dist folder